How to Improve Data Integrity: 3 Questions To Ask

 To resolve this, you and your organization need to ask some key questions.
 They include:

-- How long does it take from the time data is created to supporting business decisions?
+1. How long does it take from the time data is created to support business decisions?

 Once you have reviewed these areas you should have some areas of focus to improve your overall data integrity.
 While many people focus on cleaning up the data problem itself, there are usually many more problems identified at the point of origin or data source which, if resolved, can have a much bigger impact on creating better data.
 Ultimately, the goal is to trust the data in all of the systems and make sure it is complete, validated, and everyone in the process has the incentive to be part of the solution and not just part of the problem.